 The main materials resulting from construction demolition operations are waste, debris, dust, earth with stone.
 These do not pose any particular problems in terms of contamination potential.

-This waste will be transported to the city's dump.
+This waste will be transported to a recycling facility and ultimately to the city's authorized landfill.

 Household and similar waste will be collected inside the site organization at waste collection points provided with bin containers equipped with properly labeled containers.
 Periodically they will be transported safely to a waste collecting zone.